Vault-ist/api/Signup/confirm-phone-number.md

 `POST` **/v2/mobile/phone/confirm**

-This endpoint is designed for [registering](https://github.com/crypterium-com/api-vault.wiki.git) a new user in a mobile application or service using a phone number as the primary identifier.

-> ❗️ When re-registering in the system, it is necessary to use a new phone number that has not been used before.

-User registration involves providing necessary information such as the phone number and chosen password.
+This API is employed to confirm the ownership of a provided phone number during the [account creation process](https://github.com/crypterium-com/api-vault/wiki/Registration-Process).
+Users may receive a code through SMS or a similar method, and this code needs to be submitted through this API to verify the associated phone number.

 ## Request

 ### Headers

->- **X-Merchant-ID**: string *(required)*
+- **X-Merchant-ID**: string *(required)*
-> Identification of requests from users of a specific partner.
+  - Identification of requests from users of a specific partner.
-> **Default:** `bece038f-2e46-49f4-b25e-89cd38d6dc16`
+  - **Default:** `bece038f-2e46-49f4-b25e-89cd38d6dc16`

 ```json json_schema
 {